 I have been an aquarist since childhood, and I have three aquariums currently at home.
-So I’m confident in helping you choose the right aquarium heater for your 5 gallon tank.
+So I’m confident in helping you choose the right aquarium heater for your 5-gallon tank.

 If you’re short on time, feel free to jump to my top picks listed below.
-Instead of overwhelming you with too many options, I have carefully chosen the two best aquarium heaters of each type.
+Instead of overwhelming you with too many options, I have carefully chosen the three best aquarium heaters of each type.

-Wattage:25W – Suitable For 5 Gallon Tank25W – Suitable For 5 Gallon Tank
+| Wattage: | 25W – Suitable For 2-5 Gallon Tank | 25W – Suitable For 5 Gallon Tank | 25W – Suitable For 5 Gallon Tank |

 But if you’re looking for more in-depth guidance, keep reading for my detailed reviews and advice on this topic.